DiskoPete/under-siege/README.md

-## About Under siege
+## About Under Siege
-Under siege is an online tool to quickly run load test without any setup.
+Under Siege is an online tool to quickly run load test without any setup.

 ## License
-Under siege is open-sourced software licensed under the [GNU GPLv3](./LICENSE) license.
+Under Siege is open-sourced software licensed under the [GNU GPLv3](./LICENSE) license.